Vadeyourgh/prospecting-macro/README.md

 ## 💬 Feedback
 Feel free to submit issues or suggestions.
-If you make a video, please credit the macro and include the YouTube channel if available.
+If you make a video, please credit the macro and include https://youtube.com/@vadeyourgh?si=Z0q90IYBwcmg6wDO dm my discord for bug report :Vadeyourgh

 ---